 If you’ve spent any time at all in the letting game, you’ll all about the crucial nature of a recent energy performance certificate.
 Failing to get your property surveyed can have all kinds of annoying and troublesome knock on effects, ranging from fines and legal trouble to being unable to let or sell.
-Getting an EPC in London in no laughing matter, it’s absolutely essential.
+Getting an EPC for your commercial properties and domestic properties in no laughing matter, it’s absolutely essential.

 An accurate EPC can also give a good landlord something to aim for in terms of maximising efficiency, and therefore energy costs.
 If you’re new to all this and are unsure about your letting properties EPC, read on!

 So What Exactly is an EPC?